 In many areas of the country, it’s unlikely to go 30 years without a storm that causes enough damage to warrant a roof replacement under a standard home insurance policy.
 However, bear in mind that your home insurance policy will not cover damage that occurred under a previous policy.
 Home insurance will only cover damage caused by the most recent event, so if a combination of old and new damage is causing your roof system to fail, they may deny your claim based on the fact that previous damage is the main source of the issue.

 In order for insurance to approve a claim for a full roof replacement, the Insurance Adjuster needs to determine that enough damage has occurred to the roofing system that a partial repair cannot restore the roof to its previous condition.
 Unfortunately, the criteria for determining partial damage varies from insurance company to insurance company, and ultimately can come down to the Insurance Adjuster who is sent to inspect your roof.
 This can be one of the most frustrating scenarios for homeowners after a storm, when homes throughout your neighborhood are being approved for roof replacements, but your insurance company has denied your claim.
-Because the determination for partial damage is arbitrary in nature, partial damage is one of the most likely denials to be overturned.
+Because the determination for partial damage is largely subjective, partial damage is one of the most likely denials to be overturned.